 This is actually not completely acurate.
 Dennis was the record holder not Alice, and John Speer came in second.
 Alice DID break his nose, but it was when he got home from the race.
 He fainted, and broke it on the bathtub.

 There are various mentions of coach Emmett Smith helping out the band in the early days.
-In an article on his retirement in the Arizona Republic July 19th 1991 Smith recalled he and Vince had a close relationship, and that The Earwigs used to rehearse in his house.
+In an article on his retirement in the Arizona Republic July 19th 1991 Smith recalled he and Vince had a close relationship (Vince was also in Smiths English class), and that The Earwigs used to rehearse in his house.
 In 1966 he was diagnosed with a brain tumor and had to undergo experimental surgury with a 50/50 chance of survival.
 After the operation he spent a long time recovering, and he recalls Vince sending him a letter every day with words of encouragement, funny comments, and cartoons.
 "He may be wild and everything up on that stage, but as far as I'm concerned I'll always appriciate what he did for me."

 Vince was member of Cross Country Team Division II Champions as were John Speer and Dennis Dunaway.